gristoi/opensauce/README.md

 ###recipes
-from here you can view all of your saved recipes
+The recipes list from the main menu will show you all recipes that could be saved from the recipe search.
+All other recipes that could only be bookmarked will show in the bookmark controller

 ###bookmarks
 If the app cannot save the recipe directly it will let you bookmark the page you are on.
 All of your bookmarks will be saved here for viewing